Capital murder

-Capital murder was a statutory offence of aggravated murder in Great Britain, Northern Ireland, and the Republic of Ireland, which was later adopted as a legal provision to define certain forms of aggravated murder in the United States.
-In some parts of the US, this term still defines the category of murder for which the perpetrator is eligible for the death penalty.
+Capital murder refers to a category of murder in some parts of the US for which the perpetrator is eligible for the death penalty.
+In its original sense, capital murder was a statutory offence of aggravated murder in Great Britain, Northern Ireland, and the Republic of Ireland, which was later adopted as a legal provision to define certain forms of aggravated murder in the United States.
 Some jurisdictions that provide for death as a possible punishment for murder, such as California, do not have a specific statute creating or defining a crime known as capital murder; instead, death is one of the possible sentences for certain kinds of murder.
 In these cases, "capital murder" is not a phrase used in the legal system but may still be used by others such as the media.

 Great Britain

 In Great Britain, this offence was created by section 5 of the Homicide Act 1957.
 Previously all murders carried the death penalty on conviction, but the 1957 Act limited the death penalty to the following cases: